pudly/schmopera-hugo/content/articles/putting-on-a-show-other-things-instrumentalists-can-learn-from-singers.md

 date = "2015-07-09T15:38:00-04:00"
 lastmod = "2015-07-20T08:52:00-04:00"
 publishDate = "2015-07-20T08:52:00-04:00"
-slug = "putting-on-a-show-other-things-instrumentalists-can-learn-from-singers"
-title = "Putting on a show &amp; other things instrumentalists can learn from singers"
+short_description = "Ever since I started working more primarily with singers, I've learned a lot about what it means to be onstage.
+Unlike pianists, violinists, cellists, clarinetists, etc., singers are their instrument; this is the case when they're making sound, and when they're standing in silence during musical introductions, postludes, and interludes." slug = "putting-on-a-show-other-things-instrumentalists-can-learn-from-singers" title = "Putting on a show &amp; other things instrumentalists can learn from singers"
 +++